mina-builders-team/awesome-o1js/README.md

   development with web workers.
 - [Data Packer](https://github.com/45930/o1js-pack) - A library that enables packing extra data into a single Field.
-- [Account update visualizer](https://github.com/ronykris/mina-account-update) - A tool to visualize account updates a transaction performs.
+- [Account Update Visualizer](https://github.com/ronykris/mina-account-update) - A tool to visualize account updates a transaction performs.

 ## Contributions